 - Cornell University Police Department

 - Ithaca, NY 14850

 - Freeville, NY 13068

 - New York State Police 24-hour dedicated Campus Sexual Assault Hotline:

 - Students at Weill Cornell Medical School should access the Weill Cornell sexual misconduct website for New York City resources.

 Please Note: the criminal justice system uses different standards of proof and evidence than Cornell Policy 6.4.
-Please see a plain language explanation of distinctions between the New York State Penal Law and general college disciplinary process prepared for the State University of New York.
+Click this link for a plain language explanation of distinctions between the New York State Penal Law and Cornell Policy 6.4 based on, “A Plain Language Explanation of Distinctions Between the New York State Penal Law and the College Disciplinary Processes,” Published by the State University of New York, October 28, 2015.